-Vedolizumab IV in Pediatric Participants With Ulcerative Colitis or Crohn's Disease
+Vedolizumab IV in Pediatric Participants With Ulcerative Colitis (UC) or Crohn's Disease (CD)

-The purpose of this study is to evaluate vedolizumab pharmacokinetics (PK), safety and tolerability in pediatric participants with moderately to severely active ulcerative colitis or Crohn's disease.
+The purpose of this study is to evaluate vedolizumab pharmacokinetics (PK), safety and tolerability in pediatric participants with moderately to severely active UC or CD.

 A Phase 2, Randomized, Double-Blind, Dose-Ranging Study to Determine the Pharmacokinetics, Safety and Tolerability of Vedolizumab IV in Pediatric Subjects With Ulcerative Colitis or Crohn's Disease

 The drug being tested in this study is called vedolizumab.
-Vedolizumab is being tested to treat pediatric participants who have moderately to severely active ulcerative colitis (UC) or Crohn's disease (CD).
-This study will look at the pharmacokinetics (PK), efficacy, immunogenicity, safety, and tolerability in participants who take vedolizumab.
+Vedolizumab is being tested to treat pediatric participants who have moderately to severely active UC or CD.
+This study will look at the PK, efficacy, immunogenicity, safety, and tolerability in participants who take vedolizumab.

 - Vedolizumab high dose group - Vedolizumab 300 mg or 200 mg